Madeleine McCann Was Sold to a Pedo Ring Who Killed Her Says Prosecutor

 Wolters believes that Brückner was commissioned to kidnap McCann for a pedophile sex ring that then killed her—likely because of the media attention to her case, which would have made it impossible to sell her on or use her in illegal under-age pornography.

+Brückner wrote a series of bizarre letters to the German journalists who asked him if he was involved.
+He wrote back and explained how it wasn’t him.
+In one excerpt of a letter, he wrote a confusing missive that at once denied and toyed with his involvement.
+“Where possible, only drive during the day so my battered ‘hippy bus’ didn’t attract attention, only driving on roads I needed to and, most importantly, never provoking the police,” he wrote by way of explanation that he was staying out of sight because of his alleged drug dealing, for which he was later convicted.
+“So, that means not committing any crimes, certainly not abducting anyone.
+Having said that, this was just as absurd to me at the time as starting a nuclear war or slaughtering a chicken.”

-German police investigating Brückner found a cache of little girl swimsuits and volumes of kiddie porn in a camper van he was living in when he worked as a handyman at the resort at the time McCann disappeared.
+German police investigating Brückner found a cache of little girl swimsuits and volumes of kiddie porn in the camper van he was living in when he worked as a handyman.
+They also dug up a yard in Hanover, Germany.
+They did not find human remains, but they did unearth a child’s toy sand bucket in a cemented-off cellar on the premises.
+It is unclear if that evidence is part of the case being built against the convicted rapist.

 Wolter says the new proof they have is not forensic, but local media in Portugal say it may be threads of the girl’s pink pajamas that she was wearing when she was snatched from her bed back in May 2007.